 Companies switch prices with algorithms that factor in supply and demand, competitors' prices, and other external variables.
 Let's take a closer look at some dynamic pricing examples across industries.

 Event organizers use dynamic pricing based models to bring in more sales and create a sense of urgency.
 Adjusting ticket prices based on interest and time is key.

 For instance, an event organizer can write dynamic pricing rules that increase prices every 10 days and every time another 50 tickets have been purchased.

 Uber and Lyft set prices based on demand.
 They use "surge pricing" when demand is hot— holidays, stormy days, and after sporting events— to increase the cost of fares.

-Airlines use factors such as the number of seats on a plane, departure date, time of the week, and the number of days before the flight to calculate a ticket price.
+Airlines use factors such as the number of seats on a plane, departure date, time of the week, and the number of days before the flight to calculate prices of airline tickets.

 During peak periods, public transportation services use congestion pricing to spur a more efficient use of the service.
 For example, drivers have to pay a higher toll during rush hour and on the weekend to cross the Bay Bridge.
 This way the city boosts earnings during peak hours, while at the same time regulating demand since drivers who don't want to pay more will avoid those times.

 When To Use Dynamic Pricing?